Jamila Glass – Dance Educator & Choreographer

 • If you've purchased a class card, there's no need to register in advance—just show up for class and provide your name at check-in.
 I’ll have your class card on file and will keep track of your attendance as well as how many classes you have remaining.
 Be sure to fill out the required waivers (once per calendar year).

 • You can digitally pay for class at the door before class begins, but I highly encourage you to pay beforehand to decrease your check-in time.
-I am currently unable to take cash as payment for class.
-Please contact me if you need additional assistance.
+I accept payments via Venmo and Zelle only.
+No cash accepted at this time.
+All students must fill out the required waivers (once per calendar year).

 • You dance all the time at home and want a more communal experience.